The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 7 - 16, 2025!

 - A basic membership is $5.
 If you purchase a Festival Pass or Matinee Pass, membership is included with your pass ($5 value).

-- If you are looking to watch a single flick only, you'll need to purchase a membership for each person attending screenings.
+- If you are looking to watch a single film only, you'll need to purchase a membership for each person attending screenings.
 Membership cards can be purchased during the festival at the Patricia Theatre box office.

-The 2024 Powell River Film Festival Lineup
+The 2025 Film Festival Lineup

 Plan Your Trip to Powell River

 The qathet international film festival takes place in Powell River’s Historic Townsite, which was designated as a National Historic District of Canada in 1995.
 This area offers plenty to see and do: swing by Townsite Brewing for a pre-movie flight of beers and to mingle with fellow cinephiles, pop into the shops at Townsite Public Market, or stop by Royal Zayka or the Granada Restaurant for a bite to eat.
-Looking for a place to stay during the festival?
-Keep the historic theme going and book a room at the Old Courthouse Inn or the Rodmay Hotel, two heritage hotels located just a short walk away from the Patricia Theatre.

 A short drive will take you into the heart of Powell River's downtown where, along Marine Drive, more restaurants and shops await.
 In need of fresh air?
 Take a walk along Willingdon Beach, book a fishing charter, hike one of the area’s many trails, or hit the links for a round of golf.